CarylThom/milestone-project-1/README.md

 * Responsivedesignchecker.com

 * Balsamiq: - Balsamiq was used to create the wireframe.

-* PixaBay: - One image was obtained from this site.

 * Unsplash.com:  - Three images were obtained from this site.